codeince/Cube/.github/docs/langs/en/CUSTOMPACK.md

     "test answer group": answer group

-        1. "masks": word or phrase for determination of current group(first mask should be "#group_name")
+        1. "masks": piece of text in user question for determination of current group(first mask should be "#group_name")
         2. "answers": answers for group questions
             %rand% for generation random number here